masterbobli/Bug-Fix-List/README.md

 ## Denmark
 - Focus "Reintegrate Iceland" sends incorrect event to Iceland's overlord.
 [Link](https://forum.paradoxplaza.com/forum/threads/danish-reintegrate-island-focus-give-wrong-event-to-icelands-overlord.1614333/)
+- The option to elect the communist party through motion of no confidence have no localisation.
+- Decision "Exile the Royal Family" can be repeated for infinitely many times with no cooldown.
+- Denmark is still the controller of Greenland in Nordics Fragmented game rule.
+[Link](https://forum.paradoxplaza.com/forum/threads/greenland-controlled-by-denmark-in-nordics-fragmented-game-rule.1618322/)

 ## Estonia
 - National Focus "Unite the Finnic Identity" doesn't give cores on some states.